 - Levels sliders: Move the Shadows (left), Midtones (center), or Highlight (right) sliders to adjust their respective ranges.

-- Reset: The double arrow at the top of the Levels and Curves palette opens a pop-up menu where you can reset the settings of the active channel, or all applied settings.
+- Reset: The double arrow at the top of the Levels and Curves section opens a pop-up menu where you can reset the settings of the active channel, or all applied settings.